-- (1) A food supermarket of an appropriate size and design. - (2) Accommodation for older people, including market housing and extra care units.
-The plan supports the development of 32 elderly person apartments, which are not part of the residential dwellings figure. - (3) Entertainment, leisure and recreation facilities. - (4) Mixed use so as to provide access to the East side of the town.
+- (1) A food supermarket of an appropriate size and design. - (2) Specialist accommodation for older people e.g. a nursing home or extra care facility. - (3) Entertainment, leisure and recreation facilities.

 Any development on the eastern (currently undeveloped) section of the site, or beyond, must include a new junction with the A47 which meets Highway Authority requirements.
 Access roads within the development must be designed to be capable of being extended to enable possible future development of land to the south and east.